 The iO is a top of the line toothbrush and the price tag reflects this.

 Essential features are present, as are some arguably less than essential ones.

-Including a color display in the handle and items like the pressure sensor and battery life make the iO very appealing.
+Including a color display in the handle and items like the pressure sensor make the iO very appealing.